davidkane9/creditr/cran-comments.md

 ## Release summary

-This is our fourth (re)submission.
-Last time, there were two issues which we have addressed this time:

-(1) "checking sizes of PDF files under ‘inst/doc’ ...
-WARNING"

-Solved: have reduced the size of each individual image we used.

-(2) Agreement has been reached with the CRAN committee that our package can be safely redistributed by CRAN provided that we include a copy of "ISDA CDS STANDARD MODEL PUBLIC LICENSE" in the file LICENSE.
-We did that last time, but the description file was inaccurate.

-Solution: have amended the description according to suggestion by CRAN.
+This is our fifth (re)submission.
+Last time, the main problem was regarding an inaccurate description file.
+We have fixed the issue by starting the description with "Provides tools for pricing credit...", according to the CRAN suggestion.

 ---